ajit-kumar014/wifi_based_pump_automation/README.md

     ```
     then save.
 3. Go back then select " + New device ".
-4. Fill the name that you want to give then select the appropriate board name then save.
+4. Fill the name(This code below if for relay control, basically on/off control) that you want to give then select the appropriate board name then save.
 5. Open the .yaml that got created with the same name as provided.
-6. Make changes in this accordingly:
+6. Make changes in this accordingly then paste it( keep in mind the GPIO pin connection for esp module and relay):
     ```
     esphome:
       name: relay